 My interest in the connections between body, mind, emotions, identity, and culture, keeps driving what I do.

 Rather than teaching people what to fix, I invite them to learn how to meet: themselves, each other, and the shared space that arises between them.
-A path that keeps unfolding and bringing so much into my life, now brings The Art of Encounter to accompany you in reconnecting with what is most alive in you, and I can’t wait to meet you there.
+A path that keeps unfolding and enriching my life in so many ways, now brings The Art of Encounter to accompany you in reconnecting with what is most alive in you, and I can’t wait to meet you there.

 No prior experience is required.
-All practices are simple and guided, with an emphasis on choice and self-regulation.
-Participants are encouraged to engage at a pace that feels right for them.
+All practices are simple and guided, some involve movements you already do in daily life and others aren't based in movement, always with an emphasis on choice and self-regulation.
+Participants are encouraged to follow a pace that feels right for them.

 Somatic practices are ways of moving and training your attention to become more aware of your body from the inside (instead of focusing on how your movement looks to others, it matters how it feels to you).
-This awareness is supportive for subtle shifts in posture and movement habits, noticing where you hold tension, enhancing emotional awareness, resilience, and overall mental and physical health.
-This knowledge about yourself is the ground for easier interaction with what happens outside, giving you tools to improve your responses and fostering mindful presence and trust.
+The cornerstone of this approach is the interconnections between body, mind, and emotions: this awareness is supportive for subtle shifts in posture and movement habits, noticing where you hold tension, enhancing emotional awareness, resilience, and overall mental and physical health.
+This knowledge about yourself is the ground for easier interaction with what happens outside, giving you tools to improve your responses and fostering mindful presence and trust in daily life.

 No. This journey is designed for couples who are relatively stable and want to deepen connection and togetherness.
 The invitation isn’t to join because something is wrong, but because you want to tend your relationship with care and attention.